osmosis-labs/docs/docs/telescope/README.md

 yarn buidl
 ```

-Now you should have code inside of your `./src` folder, ready for publshing via `npm publish`.
+Now you should have code inside of your `./src` folder, ready for publishing via `npm publish`.
 Or, if you used the defaults, you can start developing and your code can be imported from `./src/codegen`;

 # Usage
-## Programatic Usage
+## Programmatic Usage

 First add telescope to your `devDependencies`: